 We are fully mitigating the Bedroom Tax in Scotland, and we have pledged to abolish the tax completely when we have the powers to do so.

-Since its establishment the Scottish Welfare Fund has helped more than 285,720 households.
-The Fund provides Crisis Grants for when someone experiences a disaster or emergency, and Community Care Grants to enable independent living.
-We have also extended the Scottish Welfare Fund on an interim basis to mitigate the UK government’s decision to remove Housing Benefit for 18-21 year olds.
+Since its establishment the Scottish Welfare Fund to provide Crisis Grants for when someone experiences a disaster or emergency, and Community Care Grants to enable independent living.
+Since its establishment the Scottish Welfare Fund has helped more than 403,000 individual households with investment totalling £256.6 million.

-We have restored Westminster’s cut to Council Tax support through the creation of Council Tax Reductions – protecting the incomes of over half a million people on low incomes.
+We have restored Westminster’s cut to Council Tax support through the creation of Council Tax Reductions – protecting the incomes of almost half a million people on low incomes.

 Following the UK government decision to scrap the UK-wide scheme, we have safeguarded the support for 2,600 disabled people through the Scottish Independent Living Fund.
 We have now created an extra £5 million fund to support young disabled people make the transition into adulthood.